Background

 Tier 3-4 Standards

-The 2008 regulation strengthens the Tier 0-2 standards for existing locomotives, and introduces new Tier 3 and Tier 4 emission standards:
+The 2008 regulation strengthened the Tier 0-2 standards for existing locomotives, and introduced new Tier 3 and Tier 4 emission standards:

 The locomotive regulations apply for locomotives originally built in or after 1973 that operate extensively within the United States.
 Exceptions include (1) historic steam-powered locomotives, (2) electric locomotives, and (3) some existing locomotives owned by small businesses.
 Furthermore, engines used in locomotive-type vehicles with less than 750 kW total power (used primarily for railway maintenance), engines used only for hotel power (for passenger railcar equipment), and engines that are used in self-propelled passenger-carrying railcars, are excluded from the regulations.
 The engines used in these smaller locomotive-type vehicles are generally subject to the nonroad engine requirements.